avkcode/container-tools/README.rst

 - Build minimal base images from scratch using debootstrap
 - Precisely include only required components in the initial build
-- Create specialized variants (Java, Kafka, etc.) from common foundations
+- Create specialized variants (Java, etc.) from common foundations

 Features
 --------